 ETHICS OF SCIENTIFIC PUBLICATIONS

-The research and information-analytical magazine "Arctic: Ecology and Economy" (hereinafter – the magazine) complies with high standards of publishing ethics.
-The ethics of scientific publications is a system of norms of professional conduct in the relationships of all parties (editors, publishers, reviewers and authors) participating in the process of publishing the magazine of authors,
+The research and analysis journal "Arctic: Ecology and Economy" (hereinafter – the magazine) complies with high standards of publishing ethics.
+The ethics of scientific publications is a system of norms of professional conduct in the relationships of all parties (editors, publishers, reviewers and authors) participating in the process of publishing the Journal.

-Editorial Board, Editorial Body, reviewers and the publisher of the magazine base their work on the recommendations and standards developed by the Committee on Publication Ethics (COPE), and also take into account the valuable experience of authoritative international magazines and publishers, including Elsevier.
+Editorial Board, Editorial Body, reviewers and the publisher of the Journal base their work on the recommendations and standards developed by the Committee on Publication Ethics (COPE), and also take into account the valuable experience of authoritative international journals and publishers, including Elsevier.

 Compliance with the rules of ethics of scientific publications by all participants in this process contributes to ensuring the authors’ rights to intellectual property, improving the quality of the publication in the eyes of the world scientific community and excluding the possibility of misuse of copyright materials in the interests of individuals.

 1. The principles of professional ethics in the work of editors, the Editorial Board and the Editorial Body of the magazine

 Editors are responsible for everything that is published in the Journal, therefore they seek to improve the magazine, upgrade the quality of its publications, and to remain faithful to the principles of scientific honesty and protect freedom of opinions, always be ready to publish corrections, clarifications, refutations and apologies when it is necessary.